Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Experimental Results

 \subsection{Obfuscated Toxic Text Sanitization}

-Fig.~\ref{main:tab:sanitization_main} presents the results of transforming obfuscated toxic texts into deobfuscated neutral texts.
-Similar to the deobfuscation experiments, the sanitization task shows very low performance in the zero-shot setting.
-In the five-shot setting, the performance slightly improves, but it still remains low due to the complexity introducted by obfuscation.
+Table~\ref{main:tab:sanitization_main} presents the results of transforming obfuscated toxic texts into deobfuscated neutral texts.
+The Sanitization task shows very low performance in the zero-shot setting, similar to the deobfuscation experiments.

-Likewise, in the detoxification experiments, the SFT setting achieves the best performance.
-Although GPT, a closed-sourced model, attains a high BERTScore even without fine-tuning, its chrF score remains lower than those of the SFT models.
+The five-shot setting shows slight improvements in BERTScore and chrF.
+However, the Perspective API scores increase in the five-shot setting, where higher values indicate higher toxicity.
+These results indicate that models often succeed in deobfuscation but fail to mitigate toxic content in the five-shot setting.
+Manual inspection of the generated outputs confirms that models recover surface forms while retaining toxic meaning in many cases.
+These observations suggest that five-shot prompting does not provide sufficient understanding of obfuscation for successful sanitization.

+The SFT setting achieves the best performance, consistent with the deobfuscation results.
+Models fine-tuned on \ourDataset{} show improved ability to interpret obfuscated sentences and generate non-toxic outputs.
 These results indicate that current LLMs still have limited understanding of obfuscated Korean text, making them highly vulnerable to obfuscated toxic content.
-Therefore, our dataset is essential for building models that are robust to toxicity an d resilient against obfuscated language.
+Therefore, our dataset is essential for building models that are robust to toxicity and resilient against obfuscated language.

-Interestingly, the Perspective API scores, which estimate toxicity on a percentile scale, increased as training progressed.
-Originally, the toxicity of obfuscated text was underestimated due to the masking effect of obfuscation; however, models fine-tuned on KOTOX produced outputs with higher perceived toxicity according to Perspective.
-This observation suggests that obfuscated toxic text sanitization is a particularly challenging task, as models must simultaneously restore obfuscated expressions and reduce inherent toxicity.